 Backlit or sidelit aspen leaves with the sunlight shining through them look especially nice against a dark background of evergreen trees.

 And you can get some really fine landscape photos at twilight and at night.

-Don’t forget to use long focal lengths for some of your landscape photos.
+Don’t forget to use long focal length lenses for some of your landscape photos.
 Long focal length (telephoto) lenses are the secret weapon of experienced landscape photographers.
 You can extract small portions out of a larger landscape with a telephoto lens.
 Some of the best landscape images are taken with long focal length lenses.
 The two photographers in this photograph are getting ready to use their telephoto zoom lenses to photograph aspen trees on a hillside.
 While inexperienced photographers think of telephotos lenses primarily as wildlife or sports lenses, telephoto lenses are just as useful for landscape photography.
-Eight of the landscape photos in this article were taken with focal lengths from 200-400mm (full frame DSLR sensor equivalent) and another ten landscape photos were taken with focal lengths from 100-180mm.
+Eight of the landscape photos in this article were taken with focal lengths from 200-400mm and another ten landscape photos were taken with focal lengths from 100-180mm.
 You don’t have to go out and buy a fancy DSLR and expensive telephoto lens to get long focal lengths.
-More and more point and shoot cameras (including some that cost well under $200) are offering zoom lenses that have long focal lengths.
+More and more point and shoot cameras (including some that cost around $200 – $400) are offering zoom lenses with long focal lengths.

 If you use exposure compensation on your camera to get better exposures, remember to use minus exposure compensation for scenes dominated by evergreens and plus exposure compensation for scenes filled with golden aspen leaves.
 You can learn about exposure compensation is this article.

 These are my suggestions based on the amount of time you have and when you arrive in Colorado.
 Fill in the details with the extensive itinerary options in the rest of this article.